iAMianIANiAM/PrismaTechGauntletv3/working/currentplan.md

 - Added comprehensive diagnostic capabilities
 - Maintained raw integer data approach without complex scaling

-#### New Files Created:
-1. **src/utils/I2CScanner.h** - A dedicated utility class for I2C connection diagnostics
-   - Provides methods to scan the I2C bus for devices
-   - Tests specific I2C addresses
-   - Includes specialized MPU sensor testing capabilities

-2. **examples/MPUDiagnosticTest.cpp** - A diagnostic test application
-   - Moved to root examples directory to avoid compilation conflicts
-   - Demonstrates the use of the improved MPU interface and I2C scanner
-   - Provides step-by-step diagnostics for connection issues
-   - Includes data reading example

-#### Modified Files:
-1. **src/hardware/MPU9250Interface.h** - Updated with better register definitions and new methods
-2. **src/hardware/MPU9250Interface.cpp** - Completely reworked implementation
-   - Enhanced error handling and diagnostics
-   - Improved calibration process
-   - Better device detection and configuration
-3. **src/main.cpp** - Updated to use the new MPU interface
-   - Now performs automatic device detection
-   - Includes calibration in the setup
-   - Uses the SensorData struct from SystemTypes.h

 #### Hardware Testing Insights:
 - Verified that the MPU sensor is capable of providing accurate and responsive raw data readings
 - Confirmed the value of maintaining raw integer data format to avoid scaling complications
 - Validated proper sensor initialization and communication on actual hardware
 - Confirmed that sensor response is appropriate for the intended purpose of position detection

+### LED Interface Implementation

+The LED interface has been implemented using the FastLED library as recommended in the WS2812 LED Implementation Guidance document:

+#### Core Features:
+- Efficient initialization and configuration of WS2812 LEDs
+- Support for all required color mappings for hand positions
+- Implementation of advanced animations including rainbow effects and pulsing
+- Non-blocking design compatible with concurrent sensor processing
+- Comprehensive error handling and bounds checking

+#### Hardware Configuration:
+- Using GPIO12 as the LED data pin as confirmed in hardware analysis
+- Configured for GRB color order
+- Set default brightness to 100/255 (39%) as per recovered prototype
+- Implemented power pin management

+#### Example Applications:
+- Created standalone test applications for both the MPU sensor and LED interface
+- Added environment configurations in platformio.ini for easy building and uploading
+- Developed comprehensive demonstrations of all hardware capabilities

-### Next Steps:
+### Next Implementation Steps:
-- Implement the LED interface to provide visual feedback
+- Implement the Hardware Manager to coordinate both components
-- Develop position detection algorithms based on the raw sensor data
+- Enhance the position detection algorithm using the dominant axis approach
-- Create the calibration protocol application to collect position reference data
+- Begin implementing the calibration protocol for position threshold determination
 - Focus on clear documentation of data interpretation approaches